derb12/pybaselines/docs/algorithms/whittaker.rst

 iarpls (Improved Asymmetrically Reweighted Penalized Least Squares)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-:func:`.iarpls` is an attempt to improve the arpls method, which has a tendency
+:meth:`.iarpls` is an attempt to improve the arpls method, which has a tendency
 to overestimate the baseline when fitting small peaks in noisy data, by using an
 adjusted weighting formula.